-Pre-action sprinkler system for commercial properties
+Pre-action sprinkler systems for commercial properties

 A pre-action system is a common system used in commercial properties where the contents are of high value such as computer rooms, museums, data centers, and libraries.